AsafSH6/django-database-schema-challenge/README.md

 # COVID-19-Database-Challenge

-Implement database structure to deal with covid-19 and save the world!
+Implement database structure to deal with covid-19 to save the world!

 - Use Django-1.11 and Python 2.7
 - Requirements: